syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/statistical.md

 **where:**

-* z : The number of standard deviations away from the mean of the standard normal distribution.
-A positive z value indicates that the data point is above the mean, while a negative z value indicates that it is below the mean.
+* z : The number of standard deviations away from the mean.
+A positive value indicates a point is above the mean, while a negative value indicates a point below the mean.

 **Remarks:**

-* If z is not a valid number, GAUSS returns the `#NUM!` error value.
+* If z is not a valid number, GAUSS returns the `#NUM!` error.

-* If z is not a valid data type, GAUSS returns the `#VALUE!` error value.
+* If z is not a valid data type, GAUSS returns the `#VALUE!` error.

-* Because NORM.S.DIST(0,True) always returns 0.5, GAUSS(z) will always be 0.5 less than NORM.S.DIST(z,True).
+* Since NORM.S.DIST(0,TRUE) always returns 0.5, GAUSS(z) will always be 0.5 less than NORM.S.DIST(z,TRUE).

 ## GAMMA

-`GAMMA` function returns the gamma function value for a given number.
+The `GAMMA` function returns the value of the gamma function for a specified number.

 **Syntax:**